 Section 1.
-Executive Committee of CSDMS: The Executive Committee (ExCom) will comprise a) Executive Director and PI of the award as Chair, (non-voting, except to break a tied vote), b) Chair of the Steering Committee (voting); c) Chief Software Architect (non-voting), d) Chairs of the defined working groups (voting): (i) Terrestrial, (ii) Coastal, (iii) Marine, (iv) Cyber-infrastructure and Numerics, and (v) Education and Knowledge Transfer.
+Executive Committee of CSDMs: The Executive Committee (ExCom) will comprise a) Executive Director and PI of the award as Chair, (non-voting, except to break a tied vote), b) Chair of the Steering Committee (voting); c) Chief Software Architect (non-voting), d) Chairs of the defined working groups (voting): (i) Terrestrial, (ii) Coastal, (iii) Marine, (iv) Cyber-infrastructure and Numerics, and (v) Education and Knowledge Transfer.
 The elected members of ExCom shall have terms not to exceed three years or until his or her successor is chosen and qualified.
 Members of ExCom other than the chair of the Steering Committee may not simultaneously serve on the Steering Committee.

 Section 2.
 Powers of the Executive Committee of CSDMS: The ExCom is the primary decision-making body of the CSDMS, and will meet twice a year to approve the annual science plan, the semi-annual reports, the management plan, budget, partner membership, and other day-to-day issues that arise in the running of the CSDMS.
 The Executive Committee will ensure that the objectives of the Cooperative Agreement are met.
 The ExCom will develop the By-Laws and Operational Procedures, to be co-approved by the Steering Committee.
 At all meetings of ExCom, the presence of a simple majority of its members then in office shall constitute a quorum for the transaction of business.
-So long as they do not conflict with the responsibilities of the Principal Investigator (the CSDMS Executive Director), power in the management of the affairs of the CSDMS Organization is vested in the CSDMS Executive Committee shall have power to authorize such action on behalf of the Organization, make such rules or regulations for its management, and create additional offices or special committees.
+So long as they do not conflict with the responsibilities of the Principal Investigator (the CSDMS Executive Director), power in the management of the affairs of the CSDMS Organization is vested in the CSDMS Executive Committee.
+To this end and without limitation of the foregoing or of its powers expressly conferred by these By-Laws, the CSDMS Executive Committee shall have power to authorize such action on behalf of the Organization, make such rules or regulations for its management, and create additional offices or special committees.
 The Executive Committee shall have the power to fill vacancies in, and change the membership of, such committees as are constituted by it.
 Appointments of Working Group membership shall rest with the Executive Committee.